zxkane/servers/README.md

 - **[Pandoc](https://github.com/vivekVells/mcp-pandoc)** - MCP server for seamless document format conversion using Pandoc, supporting Markdown, HTML, and plain text, with other formats like PDF, csv and docx in development.
 - **[Pinecone](https://github.com/sirmews/mcp-pinecone)** - MCP server for searching and uploading records to Pinecone.
 Allows for simple RAG features, leveraging Pinecone's Inference API.
 - **[Playwright](https://github.com/executeautomation/mcp-playwright)** - This MCP Server will help you run browser automation and webscraping using Playwright
+  **[Postman](https://github.com/shannonlal/mcp-postman)** - MCP server for running Postman Collections locally via Newman.
+Allows for simple execution of Postman Server and returns the results of whether the collection passed all the tests.
 - **[RAG Web Browser](https://github.com/apify/mcp-server-rag-web-browser)** An MCP server for Apify's RAG Web Browser Actor to perform web searches, scrape URLs, and return content in Markdown.
 - **[Rememberizer AI](https://github.com/skydeckai/mcp-server-rememberizer)** - An MCP server designed for interacting with the Rememberizer data source, facilitating enhanced knowledge retrieval.
 - **[Salesforce MCP](https://github.com/smn2gnt/MCP-Salesforce)** - Interact with Salesforce Data and Metadata